-Ironically, the reproduction of dual spheres of gender and the anchoring of women to one and not the other is perpetuated and constantly re-established by the very mechanism of the "sex-blind" labour-market, which obtains not for the man/woman distinction directly but rather for the price distinction, or the exchange-value of their labour-power.
+Ironically, the reproduction of dual spheres of gender and the anchoring of women to one and not the other is perpetuated and constantly re-established by the very mechanism of the "sex-blind" labour-market, which obtains not for the man/ woman distinction directly but rather for the price distinction, or the exchange-value of their labour-power.
 Indeed, labour markets, if they are to remain markets, must be "sex-blind".
 Markets, as the locus of exchanges of equivalents, are supposed to blur concrete differences in a pure comparison of abstract values.
 How then can this "sex-blind" market reproduce the gender difference?

-Once a group of individuals, women, are defined as "those who have children" (see Addendum 2) and once this social activity, "having children", is structurally formed as constituting a handicap, women are defined as those who come to the labour-market with a potential disadvantage.
+Once a group of individuals, women, are defined as "those who have children" (see Addendum 2) and once this social activity, "having children", is structurally formed as constituting a handicap,7 women are defined as those who come to the labourmarket with a potential disadvantage.
 This systematic differentiation - through the market-determined risk identified as childbearing "potential" - keeps those who embody the signifier "woman" anchored to the IMM sphere.
-Therefore, because capital is a "sex-blind" abstraction, it concretely punishes women for having a sex, even though that "sexual difference" is produced by capitalist social relations, and absolutely necessary to the reproduction of capitalism itself.
-One could imagine a hypothetical situation in which employers did not enquire about the gender of an applicant, but only rewarded those who have "the most mobility" and those who are "the most reliable, 24/7"; even in this case gender bias would reappear as strong as ever.
-As an apparent contradiction, once sexual difference becomes structurally defined and reproduced, woman as a bearer of labour-power with a higher social cost becomes its opposite: the commodity labour-power with a cheaper price.
+Therefore, because capital is a "sex-blind" abstraction, it concretely punishes women structurally reproduced through the practices which define women as different.
+This "real difference" is entangled within a web of mutually constitutive and reinforcing relations which necessarily presuppose the citizen, state and public sphere to which women might appeal for human and civil rights on the one hand, and reproductive rights on the other.

-&lt;sup>2See Marx, On the Jewish Question (MECW 3).
+2See Marx, On the Jewish Question (MECW 3).

-&lt;sup>7Because the creation of a future generation of workers who are for a period of their life non-workers is a cost to capital which it disavows, and because this
+7Because the creation of a future generation of workers who are for a period of their life non-workers is a cost to capital which it disavows, and because this activity is posited as a non-labour that steals time away from labour.